-In order to protect your network from hackers and unauthorized users, we adapt Auto (WPA or WPA2) for your wireless security mode.
-We provide user a random pre-shared key by automatically.
+In order to protect your network from hackers and unauthorized users, Auto (WPA or WPA2) security will be used.
+We provide users a random pre-shared key automatically.
 You can also set it manually if you do not prefer the key we generate.

-Type a string (8-63 characters, such as a~z, A~Z, or 0~9.) on the Pre-Shared key.
+Type a string (8-63 characters, such as $a\sim z$, $A\sim Z$, or $0\sim 9$) for Pre-Shared Key.

-Click Prev to go back to previous page.
+Click Prev to go back to the previous page.

-Click Next button to go to the next page.
+Click Next to go to the next page.